Korean, Edit

 ○ Single bond: 1 σ bond.
 Bonding must bring benefits, so always σ bond.

 ○ Triple bond: 1 σ bond, 2 π bonds.
-Bond strength cannot be three times that of a single bond.
+Bond strength is less than three times that of a single bond.

 ○ π bonds need to be weak and close together → Multiple bonds are rarely observed from the third period onwards.